 09 Apr Why Spam is a Small Business Nightmare

-What is spam?
-Generally speaking, spam is any unwanted message that lands in your email, comes via text, social media messaging, or other communication platform.
-It might be sent to your main business account, eg your ‘contact us’ email, or direct to your employees.
+Spam is any unwanted message that lands in your email, comes via text, social media messaging, or other communication platform.
 Most of the time, spam is annoying but relatively innocent messages from another business inviting you to buy/do/see something.
 They’re newsletters, reminders, invitations, sales pitches, etc. You may know the sender and have a previous relationship with them, or they might be a complete stranger.
 Occasionally, spam may even be part of a cyber attack.

-Why you’re getting spammed.
 Maybe you or your employee signed up for a newsletter or bought a $1 raffle ticket to win a car.
 Perhaps you got onto the mailing list accidentally after enquiring about a product, not knowing that simply getting a brochure sent through would trigger a spam-avalanche.
 Often there’s fine print that says they’ll not only use your details to send you their marketing, but they’ll share your details with 3rd parties so they can send you messages too.
-That single email address can be passed around the internet like wildfire, and before you know it, you’re buried under spam.
-Sometimes, and more than we’d like to think, your details are found illicitly, perhaps through a hacked website for example, like the recent LinkedIn leak.
-More often though, your email is simply collected by a computer ‘scraping’ the internet – scouring forums and websites for plain text or linked emails and selling them as prime spam targets.
-It’s easy to see how individual office employees receive an average of 120 emails daily, over half of which are spam!
+That single email address gets passed around like wildfire.
+Before you know it, you’re buried under spam.

-More than annoying.
 We all know spam is annoying, but did you know it’s also resource hungry?
 Your employees are spending hours each week sorting their email, assessing each one for relevance and deleting the spam.
-Too often, legitimate emails from clients and customers get caught up and are accidentally deleted.
 Add in the temptation to read the more interesting spam emails and productivity drops to zero.
 On the other side of the business, your email server might be dedicating storage and processing power to spam emails, occasionally to the point where inboxes get full and real mail is bouncing out.
 While most spam is simply an unwanted newsletter or sale notice, there’s also the risk that any links may be a cyber-attack in disguise.
 After all, one click is all it takes to open the door to viruses, ransomware, phishing or other security emergencies.